Boryan147/Ryan-RL/README.md

-# 🚀 Ryan-RL: A Personal Reinforcement Learning Laboratory
+# Ryan-RL: A Personal Reinforcement Learning Laboratory

 Welcome to **Ryan-RL**, a clean, modular, and highly structured repository built from scratch to study, implement, and compare Reinforcement Learning (RL) algorithms.

----

-## 🎯 Repository Purpose
+## Repository Purpose

-The primary goal of this repository is to **master Reinforcement Learning from the ground up**.
-Rather than relying on high-level, black-box libraries (e.g. Stable-Baselines3), this repository focuses on writing readable, production-grade PyTorch implementations of classic and modern RL agents.
+The primary goal of this repository is to help me **master Reinforcement Learning from the ground up**.
+Rather than relying on high-level, black-box libraries (e.g. Stable-Baselines3), this repository focuses on writing readable and reproducible PyTorch implementations of classic and modern RL agents.

-This codebase serves as a framework to:
-* **Deeply Understand Math-to-Code Translation:** Implement core reinforcement learning algorithms directly from their mathematical formulations and papers.
-* **Explore Hyperparameter Sensitivity:** Analyze how discount factors ($\gamma$), soft target updates ($\tau$), schedules, and buffer sizes affect convergence and training stability.
-* **Standardize Benchmarking:** Maintain a modular pipeline to easily compare different families of algorithms (Value-based, Policy Gradient, Actor-Critic) under identical conditions.

----
+Moreover, I hope this repo can be a reference for beginners who want to learn Rl algorithms with hands-on experience.

-## 🗺️ Big Picture & Architecture
+## Big Picture & Architecture

 The repository is built around a highly modular design pattern.
 Every algorithm uses the same structural conventions, allowing components (like replay buffers, schedulers, and network layers) to be easily swapped.